SmartlyDressedGames/Unturned-Docs/Layers.md

 --------

 Built-in Layers
 - 0 Default
 - 1 TransparentFX
 - 2 Ignore Raycast
 - 4 Water: ocean and water tiles.
-- 5 UI: menus with :ref:`uGUI glazier <doc_glazier>` as well as plugin custom menus.
+- 5 UI: menus with [uGUI glazier](Glazier.md) as well as plugin custom menus.

 User Layers
 - 8 Logic: clickable overlays like the position, rotation and scale handles.
 Editor debug visuals that can be seen through walls are on this layer.
 - 9 Player: character capsule (not body hitboxes).
 Exists for all players server-side, but only the local player client-side.
 - 10 Enemy: player body hitboxes.